wdgstl/Atheroscelerotic_Lesion_UNET/README.md

 The model metrics can be broken down into two components: metrics concerning the segmentation accuracy, and metrics concerning the lesion size measurement accuracy.

-Segmentation Accuracy:
+Segmentation Metrics:
+Overall Model Metrics:
+F1: 0.82380
+Jaccard: 0.71482
+Recall: 0.80116
+Precision: 0.86614

-Lesion Measurement Accuracy:
+Lesion Measurement Metrics: